agraef/raptor/README.md

 Here are some known issues and items on my wishlist:

-- The ostinato feature of Raptor 4 isn't implemented yet.
-Did this ever work?
-  I don't remember. ;-)

-- At present you have to change the raptor-preset subpatch in the main Raptor patch to switch between different "banks" (preset collections).
-This really needs to be replaced with a more generic system which allows switching between banks more easily (maybe also through a MIDI controller).
+- At present you have to edit the raptor-preset subpatch in the main Raptor patch to change the definitions of the presets.
+This really needs to be replaced with a more generic system which allows switching between different "banks" of preset collections (maybe also through a MIDI controller).

 - A MIDI mapping for the meter and tempo controls in the raptor-preset subpatch is in order.
 (The TouchOSC layout already has some controls for these parameters on its third page, though.)

-- The MIDI mapping is somewhat idiosyncratic and matches the MIDI controllers that I'm using, so you may have to edit this in the "midi-in" subpatch inside the "controls" subpatch.
+- Raptor's MIDI mapping is somewhat idiosyncratic, as it matches the specific MIDI gear that I often use (most notably the AKAI MPKmini2 and the FCB 1010), so you may have to edit this in the "midi-in" subpatch inside the "controls" subpatch.
 A MIDI learn capability would be nice to have in order to simplify these kinds of adjustments.

 - SPP (song position pointer) and tempo sync through MIDI clock messages aren't supported right now.
-Use Jack transport instead if you need that kind functionality.
+Use Jack transport instead if you need that kind of functionality.

+- Raptor keeps its own internal time, so there's the potential of Raptor's and your DAW's time drifting away from each other.
+Pd's internal timing is rock-solid, however, so normally this shouldn't be an issue if Jack transport is used and your DAW properly communicates tempo and meter changes (Ardour does).

+- While Raptor should be stable enough for stage usage, there are some obscure situations in which its timing still goes bonkers and/or the different parts fall out of sync.
+In particular, it's usually *not* a good idea to use "Reset" or high-frequency tempo/meter changes during a live performance.
+  Another recipe for disaster is to use "Pause" when Raptor is driven by Jack transport, unless *you* can keep time very accurately.
+If you avoid these pitfalls then you should (mostly) be safe from such mishaps.
+If all else fails, stop and reset Raptor, take a deep breath, and start over. :)